mewbotorg/mewbot/plugins/mewbot-client_for_reddit/dev-docs/io-dev-notes/reddit-dev-notes.md

 ACTUALLY - Plugins should provide the name of the plugin and the types of input for that plugin that it offers.
 This is the way.

+Todo: Not currently sure how it appears if a user makes a submission to another user's profile - might want a seperate event for it?
+Todo: RSS comments can be edited.
+Would be good to implement edit detection there as well
+Todo: It'd be a good idea to error if we try and set an attribute which does not exist when creating a component from YAML

 ### Needed features